Don't Turn Your Recyclables Into Garbage: Recycle Right

 - Empty and rinse all containers, and try composting your food waste.

-Placing non-numbered plastics in the recycling bin increases the cost of the recycling process and collection services.
+Placing non-numbered plastics, including styrofoam, in the recycling bin increases the cost of the recycling process and collection services.

 - Only plastics marked #1-7 can be recycled curbside.